Research and Education in Computational Science and Engineering: CSE: Driving Scientific and Engineering Progress

 \subsection{Goal of This Document}

-The goal of this document is twofold: (1) examine and assess the rapidly expanding role of CSE in the 21st-century landscape of research and education and (2) discuss new directions for CSE in the coming decade.
-The document explores challenges and opportunities across CSE methods, algorithms, and software, while examining the impact of disruptive developments resulting from emerging extreme-scale computing systems, data-driven discovery, and comprehensive broadening of the application fields of CSE.
-Among the many exciting challenges and opportunities that arise for CSE, this report discusses particular advances in CSE methods and algorithms, the ubiquitous parallelism of all future computing, the sea change provoked by the data revolution, the importance of software as a foundation for sustained CSE collaboration, and the resulting challenges for CSE education and workforce development.
-This report follows in the footsteps of the 2001 report on graduate education in CSE by the SIAM Working Group on CSE Education \cite{education2001graduate}, which was instrumental in setting directions for the nascent CSE field, and a more recent report on undergraduate CSE education \cite{education2011undergraduate}.
+The 2001 report on graduate education in CSE by the SIAM Working Group on CSE Education \cite{education2001graduate} (see page \pageref{box:Petzold-report}) was instrumental in setting directions for the then nascent CSE field.
+While its target focus was CSE education, the report more broadly emphasized the critical need to consider research and education together when contemplating future directions.
+Thus, recognizing that much has changed since the 2001 report, the goal of this document is twofold: (1) examine and assess the rapidly expanding role of CSE in the 21st-century landscape of research and education and (2) discuss new directions for CSE research and education in the coming decade.
+We explore challenges and opportunities across CSE methods, algorithms, and software, while examining the impact of disruptive developments resulting from emerging extreme-scale computing systems, data-driven discovery, and comprehensive broadening of the application fields of CSE.
+We discuss particular advances in CSE methods and algorithms, the ubiquitous parallelism of all future computing, the sea change provoked by the data revolution and the synergy with data science, the importance of software as a foundation for sustained CSE collaboration, and the resulting challenges for CSE education and workforce development.